-- Organisers of an event in the Globe are free to collaborate with the partners of their choice for all the services they need to organise their event: decoration, caterers, lighting, audiovisual, interpretation, other.
+- Organisers of an event in the Globe are free to collaborate with the partners of their choice for all the services and equipment they need to organise their event: decoration, caterers, lighting, audiovisual services, interpreting, etc.

-- A technical visit prior the event must be organized for every external supplier which will operate in the Globe.
+- A technical inspection must be organised prior to the event for each external supplier that will work in the Globe.

-- It is the responsibility of the organizer of the event to make sure any suppliers working on the Globe zone complies with Swiss legislation.
+- It is the responsibility of the event organiser to make sure that any suppliers working in the Globe area comply with Swiss legislation.

-- Should you wish, we can provide you with a list of service companies who have already worked in the Globe and are familiar with the premises and the available resources.
-Please send a mail to Globe.Events@cern.ch to receive this list.
-Alternatively, the Geneva Convention Bureau will be able to advise you and help you choose your service providers.
+- Should you wish, we can provide you with a list of service companies who have already worked in the Globe and are familiar with the premises and the resources available.
+Please send an e-mail to Globe.Events@cern.ch to obtain this list.
+Alternatively, the Geneva Convention Bureau will be able to help and advise you in choosing your service providers.

-- Additional guards or cleaning service from CERN
+- Additional CERN security guards and cleaning services

 - Delivery vehicles